dadhi/LempTest/README.md

 `resolver.Resolver<B>()` here is bridge to other registration which can be either compile-time or runtime-one.
-You can image that `X` and `A` are your application services and `B` is the some context or configuration provided by framework at runtime.
+You can image that `X` and `A` are your application services and `B` is the some context or configuration provided by the framework at runtime.

 ## Problems to solve

 1. I want the ability to use part of DI to help generate another part of DI at compile-time.
-It means that I need somehow reference the code (compiled) from compile-time template to generate remaining part of code.
-But I don't want to split the first part to another library, compile it, then load for the rest of code-generation.
-So inevitably I am ending-up in chicken-egg problem.
-For T4 the hack would be to compile the DI project first with the compile-time generation commented out, the uncomment it and load the produced dll to compile it to a new dll with generated code :/
+It means that I need to reference the code (compiled) from the compile-time template to generate the remaining part of the code.
+But I don't want to split the first part to another library, then compile it, then load it for the rest of code-generation.
+So inevitably I am ending-up with the chicken-egg problem.
+For T4 the hack would be to compile the DI project first with the compile-time generation commented out, then uncomment the generation and load the produced dll to compile the new dll with generated code :/

 2. I want to publish the DI as a code NuGet package with the template that's supposed to be modified by user - to put the registrations into it.
 I want the package to be easy (as automated as possible) consumed by modern .NET Core v3.1 applications, like ASP .NET Core MVC/WebAPI.
 And this combination currently is the real mess.
 Here is the [one](https://github.com/NuGet/Home/issues/4837) of the many issues.
-You need to really [hacking around](https://medium.com/@attilah/source-code-only-nuget-packages-8f34a8fb4738) your way to achieve this.
+You need to really [hack around](http://diegogiacomelli.com.br/deploying-a-t4-template-with-dotnet-pack) [your way](https://medium.com/@attilah/source-code-only-nuget-packages-8f34a8fb4738) to achieve this.

-3. Given that I already invested the time and created the T4 implementation in DryIoc, it seems that I need to push it further, probably using the [mono implementation](https://github.com/mono/t4).
+3. Given that I already invested the time and created the T4 implementation in DryIoc, it seems that I need to push it further, probably using the [mono implementation](https://github.com/mono/t4) to support modern targets.
-But T4 never felt for me like a good fit to C#, because it manipulates and generates the result like a text and loses the C# semantics.
+But T4 never felt to me like a good fit for C# because it is a different text manipulating tool tearing the C# code into disjoint parts.
-The template looks like teared apart C# pieces.
 The errors are cryptic.
 Assembly loading and references is a quiz.
-Etc. etc.

 So here goes...